 The super easy sauce for the dish is made with tamarind paste, Tamari (gluten free soy sauce) maple syrup and kaffir lime zest.
 These are all FODMAP friendly ingredients.

-- Make sure you buy gluten free cornflour for the salt and pepper tofu, if you need the dish to be gluten free.
+Make sure you buy gluten free cornflour/cornstarch for the salt and pepper tofu, if you need the dish to be gluten free.

-- I HIGHLY recommend finding Thai Basil and Vietnamese mint.
+I HIGHLY recommend finding Thai Basil and Vietnamese mint.
 They essentially make the dish.
-Like kaffir limes, they can be found at Asian Grocers, good quality greengrocers, and some supermarkets.
+Like makrut limes, they can be found at Asian Grocers, good quality greengrocers, and some supermarkets.
 If you really can’t find them, coriander or mint would be a reasonable stand in.

 FOR THE SALT AND PEPPER TOFU: